Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 Encampment of soldiers and families, artillery and small arms

-demonstrations, craft demonstrations.
-December 10 Christmas Open House.
+demonstrations, craft demonstrations. early-mid December Christmas Open House.
 Kick off the season

 at a special open house featuring costumed tours, refreshments, and

-militia demonstrations.
-December 10-23 Special Christmas Tours.
+militia demonstrations. mid-December through around December 23rd: Special Christmas Tours.
 Programs show

 how Christmas celebrations have changed in North Carolina over the